emipa606/Aquarium/README.md

 - Added German translation, thanks Erdnussbrot!
 - Added French translation, thanks qux!
 - Added some optimizations, thanks Taranchuk!
+- Added an option for aquariums to not require food or cleaning.

 New graphic creators